forlater-email/web/pages/_index.md

 save pages that don't primarily have much text, it probably won't work very well.

-I might consider making this paid once I'm convinced I'm not the only user, but I really don't want to integrate payment code.
-If only Liberapay had an API!

 ## FAQs

 They're not really that frequent.